 You must be treated fairly.
 The information below is also available to download in our Know your rights when renting leaflet.

-- No discrimination: It is against the law to discriminate against your nationality, race, religion, sexuality, disability or gender.
+- No discrimination: It is against the law to treat you differently base on your nationality, race, religion, sexuality, disability or gender.
 You do though have to provide proof of your legal right to live in the UK.

 - Money protection: Ask whether your letting agent belongs to a client money protection scheme.
 These schemes protect any money you pay to the agent as deposit or rent - even if the agent closes down.

-- Complaints agents: must register with an independent organisation for dealing with complaints.
+- Complaints agents: They must register with an independent organisation to deal with complaints.
 The logo of the complaints redress scheme they belong to must be displayed.

 - Permission to rent: Your landlord must have permission to rent.
 You can check what permission they need on our website.